wissalkhl/ds3022-data-project-3/README.md

 ## Judging & Prizes 🏆
 After completion students and TAs will vote for their top 3 projects and there will be a prize for the top voted project in each section.
 (And I mean a _real_ prize.)

-# Spotify Global Song Trend Tracker — DS3022 Data Project 3
-## Team Members
-- Aileen
-- Wissal
-- Ruth

-## Overview
-We built a pipeline that collects snapshots of several Spotify playlists (Top 50 and Viral 50 across multiple regions) and enriches them with audio features from the Spotify Web API.
-The data is stored in DuckDB and analyzed to compare musical characteristics such as energy, danceability, valence, tempo, and explicitness across regions and playlist types.

-## Data Source
-We used the Spotify Web API to gather:
-- Track metadata (name, artists, album, duration, popularity, explicit flag)
-- Audio features (danceability, energy, valence, tempo, loudness, etc.)
-Playlists sampled include:
-- Top 50 Global
-- Viral 50 Global
-- Top 50 US
-- Top 50 UK
-- Top 50 Brazil
-- Top 50 India
--
-Each run of the pipeline creates a new snapshot.

-## Pipeline Summary
-- A Prefect flow fetches playlist tracks and audio features.
-- Flattened data is written into a DuckDB table.
-- Python scripts query DuckDB and generate visualizations for comparison.

-## Key Findings
-tbd...

-## How to Run
-1. Install dependencies with pip install -r requirements.txt.
-2. Add SPOTIFY_CLIENT_ID and SPOTIFY_CLIENT_SECRET to a .env file.
-3. Run python src/flows.py to collect data.
-4. Run python src/analysis.py to generate plots.